dk14/crypto/chats/btc-audit/drama-context.md

-> If it appears that I have mental issues here - this is advantage of understanding "criminal minds" :).
-Science is sound here though.
-And implications are serious.
+> **If it appears that I have mental issues here - this is advantage of understanding "criminal minds" :).
+Science is sound here though as well as art.
+And implications are serious.**

 - Academia did not care that AI will start teaching nuances to everyone, write code easily.